-Held: represents the number of meetings held during the time the director held office. attended as observer
+Held: represents the number of meetings held during the time the director held office.

 Remuneration report (audited)

 The remuneration report details the key management personnel remuneration arrangements for the Group, in accordance with the requirements of the Corporations Act 2001 and its regulations.